 Justin George is The Marshall Project’s Washington, D.C., correspondent, writing on criminal justice policy in the Capitol.
 His phone number is 202-750-1325, and his email is firstname.lastname@example.org.

-Eli Hager has written about public defense, privatization and the fees and fines that pervade the criminal justice system.
+Eli Hager has written about juvenile justice, education, family court, fines and fees and the criminalization of poverty.
 He also edits our “Life Inside” series.
 His number is 212-803-5211, and his email is email@example.com.

 Deputy managing editor Tom Meagher specializes in data analysis and has written about capital punishment, crime rates and rape reporting.
 His number is 212-803-5257, and his email is email@example.com.

-Beth Schwartzapfel has written about parole, gun crime investigations and health care for those in prison and after their release.
-Her number is 212-803-5273, and her email is email@example.com.
+Beth Schwartzapfel has written about parole, juvenile justice, sex crimes, addiction and substance use and health care for those in prison and after their release.
+Her number is 212-803-5273, and her email is firstname.lastname@example.org.

 If you have information you want to share about an area of criminal justice not listed here, you can email our editors at email@example.com.What not to do

-All of our staff members use a technology called PGP (for “Pretty Good Privacy”) to encrypt the contents of our email.
+Many of our staff members use a technology called PGP (for “Pretty Good Privacy”) to encrypt the contents of our email.
 This can prevent an outside observer, such as a snooping government agency, from reading what you write to us.
-If you’re comfortable enough with computers to set up PGP on your machine, you can find each of our staffer’s public keys on his or her bio page.
+If you’re comfortable enough with computers to set up PGP on your machine, you can find our staffers' public keys on their bio pages.